 - Water: For every cup of rice, I use 10 cups of water.
 Bring to a boil then simmer for about 30-45 minutes until the rice breaks down and the texture turns more porridge-like!

 - Lemongrass: I use fresh lemongrass stalk, chopped into chunks, and smashed to release the flavors.
-If you cannot access fresh lemongrass, you can use 2 tbsp lemongrass paste or frozen lemongrass!
+If you cannot access fresh lemongrass, you can use 2 tablespoon lemongrass paste or frozen lemongrass!

 - Garlic & ginger: Peel and thinly slice.